gmum/dl-mo-2021/README.md

 * [Main Spreadsheet](https://docs.google.com/spreadsheets/d/1tSO1ZlILxmD0LuMFZ3GLyJmtiJgMnJg0okkA43N_9AU/edit?usp=sharing)

-    - Will move to Teams file

 * [Lab 1](https://colab.research.google.com/drive/1y1Jh2JPjCgr6ccvmwk6iN6SaJWv143Qt?usp=sharing)

-* [Gather.town](https://gather.town/app/9sNvlWalailmENXl/gmum-lab) - only for students enrolled for lab (not PhD students)
+* [Gather.town](https://gather.town/app/9sNvlWalailmENXl/gmum-lab) - only for students enrolled for lab (not PhD students).

     - PhD students: If you want to listen, please send an email first, and we will arrange for it starting from the second week